Trauma-Focused Therapy: Four Ways Trauma Therapy Can Help You Cope With Your Past

 Eye movement desensitization and reprocessing therapy

 The eye movement desensitization and reprocessing therapy process is generally designed to relieve some of the discomfort and distress associated with a traumatic event.
 A typical EMDR session may consist of you reiterating a traumatic experience from your past.
 This is often done in small doses so as not to overwhelm you.
-While you recall your trauma, your therapist will usually keep your eyes focused on an external stimulus such as their moving finger.
+While you recall your trauma, your therapist will usually keep your eyes focused on an external stimulus such as your moving finger.

 It’s generally believed that EMDR can be so effective because the contrast between mental and physical stimuli promotes newer, more positive associations with information and past trauma.
 The World Health Organization has even recommended EMDR therapy to treat stress disorders, such as post-traumatic stress disorder and anxiety.